Shell closes Egypt offices, curbs business travel there

-LONDON Europe's top oil company Royal Dutch/Shell (RDSa.L) has closed its offices in Egypt for the next few days and restricted business travel there after at least 525 people were killed in a security crackdown.
+LONDON Aug 15 Europe's top oil company Royal Dutch/Shell has closed its offices in Egypt for the next few days and restricted business travel there after at least 525 people were killed in a security crackdown.

 Shell gave no details on how many staff were affected by the closures nor where the offices were located.
 A spokesman could not immediately say whether oil installations - mostly in the Western Desert and Nile delta - were affected.